 Dissolve the baking soda in the water.
 Wash your hair as usual and use the baking soda solution for the final rinse before conditioning.
 Used once a week, your hair color will slowly lighten.

 Chamomile tea can be used to lighten your hair naturally.
 It achieves this by slowly altering the color of the hair pigments.

 - Chamomile tea leaves (enough to make four cups of tea)

 - A teapot and water

 Brew a strong pot of tea.
-Let it steep in gently boiling water for a half hour.
-Reduce quarter of the tea till its just a few tablespoons in quantity.
+Let it steep in gently boiling water for a half-hour.
+Reduce a quarter of the tea till it's just a few tablespoons in quantity.

 Wash your hair as usual and rinse using chamomile tea as the final rinse.
-Add the few tablespoons to your conditioner and use as usual.
+Add a few tablespoons to your conditioner and use them as usual.